gatsbyjs/gatsby/README.md

 - **Performance Is Baked In.** Ace your performance audits by default.
-Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, prefetching resources, and more to ensure your site is fast — no manual tuning required.
+Gatsby automates code splitting, image optimization, inlining critical styles, lazy-loading, prefetching resources, and many more to ensure your that your site is fast — no manual tuning required.

 - **Host at Scale for Pennies.** Gatsby sites don’t require servers so you can host your entire site on a CDN for a fraction of the cost of a server-rendered site.
 Many Gatsby sites can be